-One of the best remedies for intestinal infection is homemade saline solution.
-It consists of water, sugar and salt and it helps replenish minerals and water lost by diarrhea, which is one of the most frequent symptoms of intestinal infections.
+One of the best remedies for intestinal infection is a homemade saline solution made with water, sugar and salt, which helps replenish minerals and water lost because of diarrhea, one of the most frequent symptoms of intestinal infections.

-Homemade saline solution, may not relieve symptoms but can help to prevent dehydration and ensure that your body has all the minerals needed to fight the microorganisms from the infection and lets you recover faster.
+A homemade saline solution may not relieve symptoms, but it can help to prevent dehydration and ensure that the body has all the minerals it needs to fight off the microorganisms from the infection, resulting in a faster recovery.

-In addition to homemade saline solution, some home remedies may also be used to speed recovery while relieving symptoms.
-Some options include:
+In addition to a homemade saline solution, some home remedies may also be used to speed up recovery while relieving symptoms.
+Some options are:

 1. Ginger water

-Ginger is a root with excellent medicinal properties, which can be used in the treatment of intestinal infections because it works as an antiviral and antibacterial that can help the body to fight infection.
-In addition, it also allows to regulate intestinal transit and relieves inflammation of the intestinal mucus, reducing pain and abdominal swelling.
+Ginger is a root with excellent medicinal properties which can be used in the treatment of intestinal infections because it works as an antiviral and antibacterial agent that can help the body fight off infection.
+It can also regulate the intestinal transit and relieve inflammation of the intestinal mucosa, reducing pain and abdominal swelling.

 - 1 ginger root;